Courage-1984/Dataset-Forge/README.md

    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121 pip install .
    ```

    > **Note:** If you use a different CUDA version, see https://pytorch.org/get-started/locally/ for the right install command.
-   > **Note:** If you plan to use getnative, you must install VapourSynth before installing or using getnative.
-See requirements.txt and docs for details.
-   > **Note:** On Windows, python-magic requires extra DLLs in System32.
-See [Special Installation Instructions](docs/special_installation.md).

 3. **Run the application:**
    ```bash
    dataset-forge